 Gwendolyn began completing her required sweat equity hours right away.
 She would come in during her lunch, even if it was just for an hour.
 She also enjoyed the homebuyer classes that covered topics ranging from finances and home maintenance to fire safety and gardening.
 Gwendolyn is looking forward to starting her own garden, even though she says she doesn’t have a green thumb.

-We are raising the walls of Gwendolyn’s home this month with the generous support of local businesses that are a part of our annual Corporate Challenge builds.
-No one is more excited than Gwendolyn.
+We raised the walls of Gwendolyn’s home in May with the generous support of local businesses that are a part of our annual Corporate Challenge builds.
+No one was more excited than Gwendolyn.

 “This is the day I’ve been waiting for,” she said.
 “I’m going to have to pinch myself to make sure it’s real!”

 (Corporate sponsorships are still available for the second house.
 If your company is interested, please contact Carl Orozco at email@example.com, or click on the button below.)